Noninterference Analysis of Irreversible Systems and Reversible Systems Featuring both Nondeterminism and Probabilities: Reversibility via Weak Probabilistic Back-and-Forth Bisimilarity

 \end{defi}

 In the considered PLTS we work with the set $\calu$ of runs in lieu of $\cals$.
-Following~\cite{DMV90}, given a run $\rho$, we distinguish between \emph{outgoing} and \emph{incoming} action transitions of $\rho$ during the weak bisimulation game.
+Following~\cite{DMV90}, given a run $\rho$, during the weak bisimulation game we distinguish between \emph{outgoing} and \emph{incoming} action transitions of $\rho$ \blue{for the forward direction and the backward direction, respectively}.
 Like in~\cite{BM23a}, this does not apply to probabilistic transitions, which are thus considered only in the forward direction.
-If the labels of incoming probabilistic transitions were taken into account, then the nondeterministic state $a \, . \, \nil$ and the probabilistic state $[p] a \, . \, \nil \oplus [1 - p] a \, . \, \nil$ would be told apart, because $a \, . \, \nil$ in the former state has no incoming probabilistic transitions while $a \, . \, \nil$ in the latter state is reached with cumulative probability~$1$. \blue{Unlike~\cite{BM23a}, where action execution and quantitative aspects are integrated in a single transition relation,} even a simpler clause requiring for any two related runs that they both have incoming probabilistic transitions or neither has \blue{-- regardless of cumulative probabilities --} would distinguish the two states exemplified before.
+If the labels of incoming probabilistic transitions were taken into account, then the nondeterministic state $a \, . \, \nil$ and the probabilistic state $[p] a \, . \, \nil \oplus [1 - p] a \, . \, \nil$ would be told apart, because $a \, . \, \nil$ in the former state has no incoming probabilistic transitions while $a \, . \, \nil$ in the latter state is reached with cumulative probability~$1$.
+Unlike~\cite{BM23a}, where action execution and quantitative aspects are integrated in a single transition relation, even a simpler clause requiring for any two related runs that they both have incoming probabilistic transitions or neither has -- regardless of cumulative probabilities -- would distinguish the two states exemplified before.

 \begin{defi} Let $(\cals, \cala_{\tau}, \! \arrow{}{} \!)$ be a PLTS.
-We say that \blue{$\rho_{1}, \rho_{2} \in \calu$} (resp.\ $s_{1}, s_{2} \in \cals$) are \emph{weakly probabilistic back-and-forth bisimilar}, written \blue{$\rho_{1} \wbis{\rm pbf} \rho_{2}$} (resp.\ $s_{1} \wbis{\rm pbf} s_{2}$), iff \blue{$(\rho_{1}, \rho_{2}) \in \calb$} (resp.\ $((s_{1}, \varepsilon_{\blue{s_{1}}}), (s_{2}, \varepsilon_{\blue{s_{2}}})) \in \calb)$ for some weak probabilistic back-and-forth bisimulation $\calb$.
+We say that $\rho_{1}, \rho_{2} \in \calu$ (resp.\ $s_{1}, s_{2} \in \cals$) are \emph{weakly probabilistic back-and-forth bisimilar}, written $\rho_{1} \wbis{\rm pbf} \rho_{2}$ (resp.\ $s_{1} \wbis{\rm pbf} s_{2}$), iff $(\rho_{1}, \rho_{2}) \in \calb$ (resp.\ $((s_{1}, \varepsilon_{s_{1}}), (s_{2}, \varepsilon_{s_{2}})) \in \calb)$ for some weak probabilistic back-and-forth bisimulation $\calb$.
 An equivalence relation $\calb$ over $\calu$ is a \emph{weak probabilistic back-and-forth bisimulation} iff, whenever $(\rho_{1}, \rho_{2}) \in \calb$, then:

 \begin{itemize}